fat-fuzzy/rocks/packages/ui/src/assets/doc/layouts.md

 ---

 In [CUBE CSS](https://cube.fyi) `Layouts` are [compositions](https://cube.fyi/composition.html).
 This means that `Layouts` are components used to structure and organize the content and interface elements it contains.

-These Layouts are largely based on the teachings and examples given in [every-layout.dev](https://every-layout.dev/), and aim to use minimal HTML markup and carefully written CSS to work in harmony with the browsers' layout algorithms.

-`Layouts` are designed to be combined with `Blocks` and other `Layouts` to create new components while maintaining the characteristics defined in the design system's `Tokens`.